MPS-ABC Certification Kenya: The Complete 2026 Guide for Exporters

 KES 60K–200K

-First-year setup: data system design, staff training, spray programme review, and grade optimisation planning.
+First-year: data system design, staff training, spray programme review, grade optimisation planning.
 Annual ongoing support packages available for existing MPS farms.

 Estimated Total (Year 1)